projectpages/project-pages/README.md

 GitHub account -> Your Profile -> Repositories -> Project-Pages/Your Repo -> Pluging -> Markdown

 and clicking on the files, then clicking on the "thrash can / delete this file" icon on the top right corner of the file.

+Finally, you need to change the `LICENSES.md` at:

+GitHub account -> Your Profile -> Repositories -> Project-Pages/Your Repo

+to `License.md` by clicking on the file and changing the name.

+The fixes are already implemented here so new forks won't have a problem, and old forks should be able merge without conflict if they know how to.